 The Queen Bee does deliver penetrating sensations; I can pick up a deep, internal clitoral sensation.
 Unfortunately, it’s like the oscillations somehow skip the surface level of my clitoris.
 Ironically, this means that I’m not able to build up to an orgasm.
 Things feel nice, and they start to build, but my clitoris needs some extra oomph that it’s just not getting.

 As for the gentle massage surface, I’m not able to derive any significant physical pleasure from it.

-The Queen Bee was difficult for me to write about today because I know Hot Octopuss was really stepping out of their comfort zone, trying to think outside the box to create a new type of clitoral sex toy.
+This Queen Bee review was difficult for me to write today because I know Hot Octopuss was really stepping out of their comfort zone, trying to think outside the box to create a new type of clitoral sex toy.
 While I expected the Queen Bee to work for my body, I’ve been unable to orgasm from it over the last few months.
 It doesn’t allow me to apply firm pressure, and the sensations that are delivered don’t hit my clitoris directly enough to orgasm.
 This might not be the case for everyone though, so I urge you to check out other reviews of this product.

 To purchase the Hot Octopuss Queen Bee, head on over to Hot Octopuss.
 But if you want to invest in items that have a higher success rate, I urge you to look into the Doxy Die Cast Wand (review here) and the We-Vibe Tango (review here).

 See below for my Hot Octopuss Queen Bee review summary.

 Last Updated on March 7, 2021 by Miss Ruby